rschristopher/ischristtrue.com/src/truth.md

  seeking *truth*, honestly seeking answers to the most fundamental questions

+!!! question "What is real?"
-!!! question "How do we know what is real?"
+    How do we know what is real?

-    Why is there suffering?
+    Why is there suffering and death?

     What is the purpose of it all?